Bugitrun Logo

 At the core of Bugitrun is the BIR module.

 Each BIR includes an integrated test set of inputs and outputs for quick familiarization.
 It measures temperatures, switches outputs, drives servos, and keeps track of the system state.
-You monitor everything through a local or cloud dashboard in your browser: you see live values, can intervene manually, adjust settings, and write automation logic in a simple BASIC-like language – while the program itself runs directly inside the BIR.
+You monitor everything through a local or cloud dashboard in your browser: you see live values, can intervene manually, adjust settings, and write automation logic while the program itself runs directly inside the BIR.

 When that’s not enough, BIR grows with your project.